 Seasons 9 through 16 | Season 9 premiere airdate: January 5, 2010

-To help contestants lose weight, NBC's hit reality show installed a Dual-Propulsion Endless Pool® on the ranch.
+To help contestants lose weight, NBC's hit reality show installed an Endless Pools Dual Propulsion model on the ranch.
 In addition to swimming, the pool permitted aquatic running, jogging, and walking thanks to its two hydraulic underwater treadmills.
 Producer David Norton called the collaboration "a natural fit.
-Our trainers love using the Endless Pool as a complement to their training regimen."
+Our trainers love using the pool as a complement to their training regimen."

 28 episodes | Original airdates: November 25, 2006, to May 16, 2007

 For season 18 of MTV's groundbreaking reality series, seven strangers lived together in the Mile-High City.
 The extensive renovations to the cast's downtown residence included an Original Endless Pool, which was most appreciated by cast member Alex Smith, then a Division I swimmer at Arizona State University.
 The show's producers purchased the historic two-story for $2.7 million, selling the renovated building later that same year for $3.3 million.

 Season 1, Episode 1 | Original airdate: September 23, 2005

 Ten-year-old Abby Castleberry was an all-star athlete until a disfiguring car accident left her skull too fragile for contact sports.
 Her family wished for a swimming pool that was safely indoors and had low maintenance costs.
 Endless Pools granted that wish.
 "One of the most fun things about seeing Abby get into the pool," according to her dad, Leo, "was to see her be free of her helmet, which bothers her."

 Season 1, Episode 7 | Online release date: April 11, 2004